Blagoj5/baze-packages/advanced-results/README.md

 }
 ```

-**?filter** is more complicated query parametar and requires more parsing before it's sent to the backend.
-I intially created this option because of **react-admin** package.
+**?filter** is a more complicated query parameter and requires more parsing before it's sent to the backend.
+I initially created this option because of **react-admin** package.
 You can find more example on how to use this [HERE](./MoreDocsAndExamples)

 ### Advance Usage

-#### Additional parametars
+#### Additional parameters

-advancedResults except model as first parametar it takes 3 more arguments
+advancedResults except model as first parameter it takes 3 more arguments

-**advancedResults(Model, populateFieldOrFields: string | string[], parametar: [string, string], consoleLogIt: boolean)**
+**advancedResults(Model, populateFieldOrFields: string | string[], parameter: [string, string], consoleLogIt: boolean)**

-1. First parametar is the model that will be used by this middleware on a certain route
+1. First parameter is the model that will be used by this middleware on a certain route
 2. If in the model you have **ObjectId field** that can be populated you can pass that field as the **second argument** in this function and res.advancedResults will **return the matching documents with that populated field**.
    **Example**. **advancedResults(User, 'blogs')** OR if you have **multiple fields** that you want to populate you do **advancedResults(User, ['blogs', 'books'])**
-3. The third argument is specific argument and is used to handle the case where we have a route that has parametar inside of it: example.com/posts/:userId.
+3. The third argument is specific argument and is used to handle the case where we have a route that has parameter inside of it: example.com/posts/:userId.
 So the third argument ALWAYS is array with length of 2.
-The first element of that array is the **field NAME** and the second is the **parametar NAME**. **Example**.
+The first element of that array is the **field NAME** and the second is the **parameter NAME**. **Example**.
-   If lets say model Post has users field inside of it that is of type ObjectId you pass the ['users', 'userId] ---> it will create additional filter in this case if the parametar's userId = 1234567afd (example.com/posts/123456afd), object will be {users: 1234567afd}.
+   If lets say model Post has an users field inside of it that is of type ObjectId you pass the ['users', 'userId] ---> it will create additional filter in this case if the parameter's userId = 1234567afd (example.com/posts/123456afd), object will be {users: 1234567afd}.
    This can be used with additional query example.com/posts/123456afd?all=text&limit=2&page=3
    **advancedResults(Post, null, ['user', 'userId'])**
 4. The fourth argument is of type boolean and is only used for deciding whenever the middleware should console log what the final results of res.advancedResults will look like and what will be passed to model.find().
 Default is: **fasle**